kubernetes/kubernetes/docs/collab.md

 Expect reviewers to request that you avoid [common go style mistakes](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) in your PRs.

+## Assigned reviews

+Maintainers can assign reviews to other maintainers, when appropriate.
+The assignee becomes the shepherd for that PR and is responsible for merging the PR once they are satisfied with it or else closing it.
+The assignee might request reviews from non-maintainers.

 ## Merge hours

 Maintainers will do merges between the hours of 7:00 am Monday and 7:00 pm (19:00h) Friday.
 PRs that arrive over the weekend or on holidays will only be merged if there is a very good reason for it and if the code review requirements have been met.